What are Mineral Rights?

 With mineral rights, owners typically take claim of:

 If you own your mineral rights, then you can legally extract, sell, or use any of these resources.
 Many mineral rights owners sell or lease their property to an oil and gas company in order to extract the subsurface minerals.
 Learn more about mineral rights.

 Surface Rights vs. Mineral Rights: Understanding the Difference

-More than anything, mineral rights are confused, compared to, and bundled with surface rights.
+More than anything, these rights are confusing, comparable, and in a bundle with surface rights.
 As you may be able to guess by the name, surface rights are the ownership rights of a parcel of land, limited to the Earth’s surface.

-Although they may be owned by the same individual, surface rights and mineral rights entitle a property owner to different, specific parts of the property.
+Although they may be under the ownership of the same individual, surface rights and mineral rights entitle a property owner to different, specific parts of the property.
 Surface rights owners are generally entitled to: